position Defensive Coordinator

 Over the past two seasons with Tennessee, Coombs helped the Titans produce one of the league’s top secondary units.
 In 2018, it ranked sixth in passing defense (216.9 yards/game), eighth in opponent passer rating (88.4) and ninth in opponent completion percentage (.632).

-This past season, which included a trip to the AFC Championship Game, Tennessee ranked eighth in the league with 14 interceptions during the regular season.
+In 2019, a season which included a trip to the AFC Championship Game, Tennessee ranked eighth in the league with 14 interceptions during the regular season.
 In a wild card round playoff win at New England, the Titans held Tom Brady to his fifth-lowest passer rating of his postseason career.

 Coombs spent his first five seasons with the Buckeyes as Ohio State’s cornerbacks coach before being promoted in 2017 to assistant coordinator, defense.
 He was also the special team’s coordinator for five seasons, from 2013 through 2017.